xenit-eu/alfred-api-docs/user/user-guide.md

 #### Syntax

-The query parameter takes a tree structure of searchnodes as its argument.
+The query parameter takes a tree structure of search nodes as its argument.
-A searchnode is either an operator or a search term.
+A search node is either an operator, or a search term.

 ##### Operators

-Operators currently include only the standard AND, OR & NOT logical operations.
+Operators currently include only the standard `AND`, `OR` and `NOT` logical operations.
 An operator is structured in the JSON payload as a named list.

 * And